 Ernest H. Igl for Wilhelm Werndl Cabinet in White Fiberglass

-Ernest Igl for Wilhelm Werndl, cabinet, fiberglass, Czech Republic, designed in 1970
+Ernest Igl for Wilhelm Werndl, cabinet, fiberglass, Germany, designed in 1970

 Ernest Hofmann (1920-2001) – in 1954, he gave himself the artist name ‘Igl’ – was as a multi talent.
 He, a designer, sculptor, illustrator, and inventor, designed everything from a harvester machine to office appliances, a microscope, and rubber boots.
 His oeuvre includes an impressive number of products used for all kinds of situations in life.
 Hofmann, born in Prague in 1920, studied graphic arts in his hometown, in Karlsbad and in Munich, where he and his wife settled.
 Hofmann firstly worked as an illustrator, graphic artist, and cartoonist for well-known schoolbook publishers.
 In 1962, they moved to Rosenheim, which marked the beginning of Hofmann’s more design orientated career.